markdownlint/markdownlint/docs/RULES.md

 Note: The `level` parameter can be used to change the top level (ex: to h2) in cases where an h1 is added externally.

+### MD042

+Tags: code

+Parameters: Style ("fenced", "indented", default "fenced")

+This rule is truggered what a different code block style is used than the configured one.
+For example, in the default configuration this triggers:

+    Some text.

+        Code block

+    Some more text.

+To fix this, used fenced code blocks:

+    Some text.

+    ```ruby
+    Code block
+    ```

+    Some more text.

+Or the reverse for the `indented` style.